realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module4/README.md

 Continuous integration (CI): A system that will automatically build and test our code every time there's a change

 Fix up: The decision to discard commit messages for that commit

+Forking: A way of creating a copy of the given repository so that it belongs to our user